 Diagnosis requires a physical exam using an anoscopy, as fissures cannot be directly observed.
 However, because the use of an anoscopy can be quite painful for anal fissure patients, your doctor may simply treat the fissure based on symptoms alone.
 However, patients may need a colonoscopy to ensure that no underlying conditions are causing the rectal bleeding.

 About 80 percent of fissures resolve themselves without the need for surgery.
 Acute anal fissures are fairly common and usually heal either without treatment or with non-surgical methods.

-Initial treatment is generally conservative in nature, with the goal of relieving constipation and breaking the cycle of hard bowel movements.
-Patients may take stool-bulking agents like fiber supplements and stool softeners, as well as laxatives to encourage regular bowel movements.
-Sitz baths after bowel movements are effective in relieving symptoms and helping the wound healing.
-About 80% of fissures resolve themselves without the need for surgery.
+Initial treatment is generally based on lifestyle changes, with the goal of relieving constipation and fixing hard bowel movements.
+Patients should take stool-bulking agents like fiber supplements and stool softeners, as well as laxatives to encourage regular bowel movements.
+Sitz baths after bowel movements are also effective in healing symptoms.
+Patients should also drink more fluids, exercise regularly and avoid straining during bowel movements.

 If these first-line treatments do not work, the patient may be directed to use 0.4% nitroglycerine (NTG) ointment or compounding medication Nifedipine gel in conjunction with the previously listed treatments to reduce discomfort.

 If the fissure fails to heal on its own within six to eight weeks, a Botox injection is most likely the next step.
 Due to its muscle-relaxation effects, Botox is often used on the internal anal sphincter for roughly three months to allow the anal fissure to heal.
 This method has a 90 percent success rate but is NOT covered by your insurance provider.